 Pull Deputy Supervisor Report (Bob Cook) and Fire Department (Sharon Schultz.)
 Rest of reports Approved by Consent.

-Sharon Schultz would like to commend the Fire Department for the new sanitizing/fogging equipment.
+Sharon Schultz would like to commend the Fire Department for the NEW SCBA AIR COMPRESSOR UNIT. .
 Board welcome and encouraged to review equipment with Fire Chief.
 Bob Cook requests that Chief Kevin Lane prepare Capital Outlay report for next month’s meeting.
 Fire Chief Kevin Lane has spoken with Ted Schroeder regarding different grants to help add additional equipment and costs.
 Deputy Supervisor Bill Petersen reviewed a schedule of work to be completed.
 Items tonight to be reviewed include two road contracts with repairs to Golden Beach and Erickson.
 Bill Peterson and member of the Road Commission.
 Will drive through every Township road to get a detailed report of needs and completions and how relates to ending millage.
 This will allow a 5-year plan that will address all road needs in Township.
 Short term, Bill Peterson is always looking for items and input that can be quickly addressed.
 Work with Fire Chief continues to identify barriers to emergency response and address.
 Reviewed continued drainage issues around Township Building.
 Jason Merchant asks for clarification of Township roads versus County roads.
 Question regarding rumble strips on 31 that are incorrectly placed.
 MDOT is responsible for this issue.
 M/S: S. Schultz/Jason Merchant to accept 2 reports.
 No discussion.
 Passed 5-0.

 C. Special Reports Agenda